ollbx/build-term.nvim/README.md

 }
 ```

 You can configure several builders through `opts.build`.
-When a build is issued using the
+When a build is started using the
-`:BuildTerm build` command, the list of builders is iterated (ordered by descending priority).
+`:BuildTerm build` command, the list of builders is iterated (by priority).
+The first builder
-The first builder that has a matching trigger will be selected for the build.
+that has a matching trigger will be selected for the build.

 ### Build triggers